AuHau/toggl-cli/docs/cli.md

 │       ├── show --- displays what will be added to your shell's rc file │       └── install --- enable commands completion for your shell ├── continue --- continue existing/last time entry
-├── ls --- lists last time entries
+├── goal --- tracks today's time until your goal is reached ├── ls --- lists last time entries
 ├── now --- show/update currently runnig time entry
 ├── project_users --- list all project users in workspace